reshinto/programming_language_syntax_comparison/readme.md

   * it is similar to a class but with abstract methods
   * use of "interface" keyword is required
   * does not have implementations (similar to abstract methods)
-  * does not have access modifiers (eg: public, private, etc)
+  * does not have access modifiers (eg: public, private, etc) in methods
-  * interface is for building loosely-coupled apps
+  * interface is for building loosely-coupled extensible and testable apps
     * enable easy modifications with less or 0 impact on other components
+  * has polymorphism behavior
 ```c#
 public interface IFeatureName {  // in .net all interfaces start with "I" convention
   int Method1 { get; set; }